Ealing Studios: 1994 to present

 The BBC had inserted a buy-back clause so that, in the event that BBRK put the site up for sale, the BBC would have first option to purchase.
 In 1992, BBRK acquired the studios and, in 1994, the National Film and Television School then bought them.

 In mid-2000, the studios were sold again to a consortium led by Fragile Films' Uri Fruchtmann and Barnaby Thompson, Harry Handelsman and John Kao, with an intention to revive the fortunes of the studio.
 Handelsman's Manhattan Loft Corporation redeveloped the 3.8-acre site to include the existing Grade II listed sound stages.
 The studio has since begun to produce theatrical films again, such as Lucky Break (2001), The Importance of Being Earnest (2002), and Valiant (2005).
 Shaun of the Dead and horror film The Descent (2005) were both shot on the lot.

-In 2007, Ealing revived the St Trinian's franchise, the second film, St. Trinian's, The Legend of Fritton's Gold was released in December 2009 and took over £7 million at the UK Box Office.
+In 2007, Ealing revived the St Trinian's franchise followed by a sequel St. Trinian's, The Legend of Fritton's Gold released in December 2009.
 Between these, Ealing released Easy Virtue (2008), directed by Stephan Elliott and Dorian Gray (2009), directed by Oliver Parker.

 Ealing Studios is used by the Met Film School London, which has a purpose-built film school on the lot and use of the studios.
 ITV drama Downton Abbey filmed the kitchen and servants' quarters on stages 3A and 3B.

 The studio is also home to The Imaginarium, a production company and studio specializing in performance-capture, founded by Andy Serkis and Jonathan Cavendish.